Wholefood Soulfood Kitchen

 • Tortilla Chips: We love serving this chili alongside some corn chips.

-• Rice: Serve alongside some brown rice.
+• Rice: Serve alongside some brown rice or this Coconut Basmati Rice.

-• Baked Potato: Homemade baked potatoes or potato wedges are also a popular chili side dish.
+• Baked Potato: Homemade Baked Potatoes or potato wedges are also a popular chili side dish.

-• Mashed Potatoes: or try our quick and easy mashed potato recipe.
+• Mashed Potatoes: or try our quick and easy Mashed Potato Recipe.

 Meal Prep Options